-7. Finally, he wishes to extend his deepest thanks to the Solidarity Centre for the research assistance they provided, which extensively informed this report.
+7. Finally, the Special Rapporteur wishes to extend his deepest appreciation to the Solidarity Center for the research assistance it provided, which extensively informed this report.

 II.
-Conceptual Framework
+Conceptual framework

-8. In recent decades, economic globalisation - implemented with as few regulations on companies and capital as possible - has been touted by many economists as an essential vehicle to global prosperity and the end of poverty.
-The economic system that grew out of this philosophy has indeed led to a rise in global economic productivity and wealth, but it has also contributed to a dramatic rise in the power of large multinational corporations and concentrated wealth in fewer hands.
-At the same time, States' power to regulate these business entities eroded.
+- 8. In recent decades, economic globalization, implemented with as few regulations on companies and capital as possible, has been touted by many economists as an essential vehicle to global prosperity and the end of poverty.
+The economic system that grew out of that philosophy has indeed led to a rise in global economic productivity and wealth, but it has also contributed to a dramatic rise in the power of large multinational corporations and concentrated wealth in fewer hands.
+At the same time, States' power to regulate those business entities has eroded.
 Further, the world's recent economic growth has not been shared equally.
-Productivity and economic output has increased, but so has inequality, with the fruits of this growth going primarily to the wealthiest5.

-9. Unconstrained power, whether public or private in origin, is a critical threat to the protection of human rights, including workers' rights to freedom of peaceful assembly and of association.
-The worldwide crackdown on these rights is contributing to a global crisis of governance.
-Multinational corporate wealth is multiple times greater than that of many States.6 While lead multinationals are legally responsible for their operations within their domestic nation states, those laws do not extend to their actions abroad, and they are not legally accountable for the vast number of rights violations that occur in multiple countries down their supply chains.
+Productivity and economic output have increased, but so has inequality, with the fruits of that growth going primarily to the wealthiest. - 9.
+Unconstrained power, whether public or private in origin, is a critical threat to the protection of human rights, including workers' rights to freedom of peaceful assembly and of association.
+The worldwide crackdown on those rights is contributing to a global crisis of governance.
+Multinational corporate wealth is multiple times greater than that of many States.
+While lead multinationals are legally responsible for their operations within their domestic nation States, those laws do not extend to their actions abroad and they are not legally accountable for the vast number of rights violations that occur in multiple countries down their supply chains.
 Workers, on the other hand, are bound and restricted by the national laws where they work.
-Moreover, labour's traditional tools for asserting rights - trade unions, strikes, collective bargaining and so on - have been significantly weakened across the globe.
-This situation has effectively allowed the global supply chain to override sovereign democracy.

-10. The majority of the world's workers-including informal, women, domestic, migrant and agricultural workers and day labourers-are often excluded from national legal protective frameworks, leaving them unable to exercise their fundamental rights to associate or assemble, and without access to remedies when their rights are violated7.
+Moreover, labour's traditional tools for asserting rights trade unions, strikes, collective bargaining and so on have been significantly weakened across the globe.
+That situation has effectively allowed the global supply chain to override sovereign democracy. - 10.
+The majority of the world's workers, including informal, women, domestic, migrant and agricultural workers and day labourers, are often excluded from national legal protective frameworks, leaving them unable to exercise their